 On behalf of the Board, I thank our staff and Executive team for all their hard work and dedication to serving you our Members and for the achievement of these results.
 I thank my fellow Directors for their valuable contributions throughout the year.
-I wish to thank Dnister long-standing former Chair and member of the Board, Mr. Walentyn Mykytenko, who has decided to retire after many years of continual service.
+I wish to thank Dnister long-standing member of the Board, Mr. Michael Kwas, who has decided to retire after many years of continual service.